SamLB9/GAN-vs.-Diffusion-Images/README.md

 msc-dissertation/

 │── images                  # All figures generated

-│── model's weight          # The weight of the chapter 6 model

-│── notebooks               # All the ipynb notebooks used for the study

-│── dissertation.pdf        # Full MSc Dissertation

-│── README.md               # Project summary
+│── model's weights         # The weight of the chapter 6 model │── notebooks               # All the ipynb notebooks used for the study │── dissertation.pdf        # Full MSc Dissertation │── README.md               # Project summary